rishn/QML-Fraud-Detection/README.md

     ```bash
     cd QML-Fraud-Detection
     ```
+3. Extract the dataset from the zip file ```creditcard.zip```.

-3. Open the Jupyter Notebook:
+4. Open the Jupyter Notebook:
     ```bash
     jupyter notebook
     ```
-4. Run the notebook cells to execute the project code.
+5. Run the notebook cells to execute the project code.